OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Inspection configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The detection-engine builds internal groups of signatures.
-Suricata
-loads signatures, with which the network traffic will be compared.
-The
-fact is, that many rules certainly will not be necessary.
-(For
-instance: if there appears a packet with the UDP-protocol, all
-signatures for the TCP-protocol won't be needed.)
-For that reason,
-all signatures will be divided in groups.
-However, a distribution
-containing many groups will make use of a lot of memory.
-Not every
-type of signature gets its own group.
-There is a possibility that
-different signatures with several properties in common, will be placed
-together in a group.
-The quantity of groups will determine the
-balance between memory and performance.
-A small amount of groups will
-lower the performance yet uses little memory.
-The opposite counts for
-a higher amount of groups.
-The engine allows you to manage the balance
-between memory and performance.
-To manage this, (by determining the
-amount of groups) there are several general options:high for good
-performance and more use of memory, low for low performance and little
-use of memory.
-The option medium is the balance between performance
-and memory usage.
-This is the default setting.The option custom is for
-advanced users.
-This option has eight values which can be managed by
-the user.
+Suricata loads signatures, with which the network traffic will be compared.
+The fact is, that many rules certainly will not be necessary.
+(For instance: if there appears a packet with the UDP-protocol, all signatures for the TCP-protocol won't be needed.)
+For that reason, all signatures will be divided in groups.
+However, a distribution containing many groups will make use of a lot of memory.
+Not every type of signature gets its own group.
+There is a possibility that different signatures with several properties in common, will be placed together in a group.
+The quantity of groups will determine the balance between memory and performance.
+A small amount of groups will lower the performance yet uses little memory.
+The opposite counts for a higher amount of groups.
+The engine allows you to manage the balance between memory and performance.
+To manage this, (by determining the amount of groups) there are several general options:high for good performance and more use of memory, low for low performance and little use of memory.
+The option medium is the balance between performance and memory usage.
+This is the default setting.The option custom is for advanced users.
+This option has values which can be managed by the user.

 ::

-  detect-engine:
-     -profile: medium         #The balance between performance and memory usage.
-This is the default setting.
+  detect:
+    profile: medium
-     - custom-values:
+    custom-values:
-         toclient_src_groups: 2
-         toclient_dst_groups: 2
-         toclient_sp_groups: 2
-         toclient_dp_groups: 3
-         toserver_src_groups: 2
-         toserver_dst_groups: 4
-         toserver_sp_groups: 2
+      toclient-groups: 2
-         toserver_dp_groups: 25
+      toserver-groups: 25
-     - sgh-mpm-context: auto
+    sgh-mpm-context: auto
-     - inspection-recursion-limit: 3000
+    inspection-recursion-limit: 3000

 At all of these options, you can add (or change) a value.
 Most
 signatures have the adjustment to focus on one direction, meaning